yvesdb/jekyll-now/_drafts/2019-02-14-Connecting a treadmill to the IBM Cloud IoT Platform.md

 Basically, that's all we need to setup within the IoT platform.
 Next we need to adapt the Arduino code to make a connection the IBM IoT service using MQTT.
-You can find the code [here](Treadmill-Bluetooth-IoT/Treadmill_BLE_IBM_MQTT/Treadmill_BLE_IBM_MQTT.ino) Just update the MQTT parameters and the Wifi credentials and upload the code to the ESP32 module using the Arduino editor.
+You can find the code [here](Treadmill-Bluetooth-IoT/Treadmill_BLE_IBM_MQTT/Treadmill_BLE_IBM_MQTT.ino).
+Just update the MQTT parameters and the wifi credentials and upload the code to the ESP32 module using the Arduino editor.
 As soon as the ESP32 restarts, you should see the "ESP32" device active within the IBM Cloud IoT dashboard and once the treadmill gets started you should see the JSON payloads coming in.

 ![IBM_IoT_Device_Connected.png]({{site.baseurl}}/images/IBM_IoT_Device_Connected.png)